cvan859/deconvolution/code/README.md

-##### As-is, the commands below analyze one tissue at a time.
-I will update this section when I have it automated.
-##### See code/src/TissueComparisons.txt for currently planned/completed single-cell Tabula Sapiens dataset(s) matchup to bulk GTEx dataset(s).
+##### The commands below analyze one tissue at a time.
+See code/src/TissueComparisons.txt for completed single-cell Tabula Sapiens dataset(s) matchup to bulk GTEx dataset(s).
 ##### Example here is for 'Heart'.

 # Load bulk dataset and filter for tissue of interest.